Looking to invest in gold? Here are five basic facts about gold that investors interested in the precious metal should

 Aside from jewelry, gold investing can be done in a number of other ways, including:

-- Gold-focused stocks: When investing in gold mined from companies, investors should be aware of how volatile the market can be.
+- Gold-focused stocks: When investing in gold companies, investors should know how volatile the market can be.
 Gold-mining stocks in particular can have a three to one leverage on the gold price.